 Eating fat is not what makes you fat.

 Yet, people are still loathe to give up the idea that butter, olive oil, and even animal fat is not what is making them fat.

-I do want to note that things like cake or your typical fast foods will make you fat.
-Bad fat combined with sugar or foods that act like sugar will not just make you fat, they are wrecking your body.
+I do want to note that things like cake or your typical fast foods are NOT the kind of fat I’m talking about.
+Bad fat combined with sugar or foods that act like sugar will not just make you fat, they damage your body.

 - Olive oil (I know you all know that one!)